Top 10 Tips for Learning a Foreign Language

 If you do not know at least the most basis phrases in the language of the respective country, you will find it difficult to communicate.
-Keep in mind that not everybody speaks English for example.
-If you travel to Portugal, it would be nice to have minimum language skills in Portuguese.
-If you plan on spending some time in France - such as studying or taking a vacation, you should definitely learn French.
-So what are the best ways to improve your foreign language skills?
-Wether you are looking to learn English, Spanish, Portuguese, French or another language check out our top 10 tips to best learn a new language (or improve your language skills/level)...
+Keep in mind that not everybody speaks English, for example if you travel to Portugal, it will be easier to have minimum language skills in Portuguese.

 1. Book a Language Course

 There are language courses available to book in most countries worldwide and there is so much choice!
 From beginners, all the way to advanced and technical courses you can be sure to find a course to match your preffered language and skill level.
 Learning in a class is also a lot of fun as you will get to meet other people also keen to practise.

 You could buy an online language course like Rosetta Stone, this is a flexible way to learn at your own pace from anywhere around the world.
 As long as you have a computer, tablet or phone you will be able to have the chance to learn.
 You might also like to try apps, podcasts and websites like YouTube which is a totally free way to learn a language.
 You could also consider getting help from certified translation services online which are an underated way to improve your language skills.
 They can help translate most texts, and are very reliable if you are for example looking to live or work abroad and need important documents.

 Try to meet people who speak your target language, practising with native speakers is the quickest and best way to learn.